What is Brushes in Illustrator?

 Step 2: Choose all the produced artwork and put it into the Brush Panel.

-When the new art brush dialog unlocks the preferred new pattern brush from the alternatives, the alternatives for the pattern brush will be used.
+When the new art brush dialog unlocks the preferred new pattern brush from the alternatives, the pattern brush’s alternatives will be used.

 - Scale: The Scale decides how small or big the art is sketched on the path, comparative to the dimensions of the art.